MingjunMa/MingjunMa/README.md

-- 👋 Hi, I’m MingjunMa
+- 👋 Hi, I’m Mingjun
-- 👀 I’m interested in network and software engineering
+- 👀 I’m interested in cloud computing and software development
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m learning algorithm now

 <!---
 MingjunMa/MingjunMa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.